mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 50-58             Angles in degree
 62                Color number (fixed)
-66                "Entities follow" flag (fixed), only in INSERT and POLYLINE entities 67                Identifies whether entity is in model space or paper space 68                Identifies whether viewport is on but fully off screen, is not active, or is off 69                Viewport identification number
+66                "Entities follow" flag (fixed), only in INSERT and POLYLINE entities 67                Identifies whether entity is in modelspace or paperspace 68                Identifies whether viewport is on but fully off screen, is not active, or is off 69                Viewport identification number
 70-78             Integer values such as repeat counts, flag bits, or modes